Dado1513/FCDroid/README.md

 - If you search "iframe" able to identify frame confusion

+- Necessary to have in PATH the dir of apktool
 ```
 Usage: pythonAnaconda3.6 hybrid_inspector.py -d "/home/User/dir_apk" -t -s "iframe"
 ```